 Frequently Asked Questions

-Below is a list of questions often asked when beginning Psychotherapy.
-As with most things in life, beginning something new can be stressful.
-The questions below will give you a better understanding of the therapy process as well as my practice.
+Below is a list of questions often asked when beginning Counseling.
+The questions below will give you a better understanding of the therapy process and my practice.

 What occurs during a therapy session?